chrismdp/cardpirates/rules/index.md

 You are allowed to drift into a storm space if you choose.
 You cannot drift to a square with another player ship, and you cannot drift diagonally.
 If you cannot sail or drift for whatever reason, you forfeit your turn.

+## Burying treasure

+Before placing a card face up to sail from an island or sea space, you have the additional option of placing any number of any type of card face down beneath the face up card.
+These cards are then automatically dug up by any player (including yourself) who sails to that square in future.

+You can use this to bury treasure to retrieve later, or leave useless cards as a decoy!

+If burying cards reduces your hand to three cards or less, you are able to drift from that square in the same turn without placing further cards.

 ## Storms

-As the game progresses, occasionally spaces may appear without cards on them.
+As the game progresses, occasionally spaces will appear without cards or ships on them.
 These represent fearful storms drifting across the sea.
-If you sail to a square without any card on it, you must end your turn there and place a crew card face up to represent crew lost during the squall.
+If you sail to a square without any card or other ship on it, you must end your turn there and place a crew card face up to represent crew lost during the squall.
 If you choose to or are forced to place a face or ace card, place it face down.
 If you have no cards, you do not have to place anything.

-On your next turn, you must place another card face up here to continue moving as normal.
+On your next turn, you must place another card face up here to continue moving as normal (or you may drift if you are allowed to.)

 {% include ad-skyscraper.html %}